Independent and Decentralized Learning in Markov Potential Games: Independent and Decentralized Learning Dynamics

-To prove Theorem \ref{theorem:independent}, we use the two-timescale asynchronous stochastic approximation theory \cite{perkins2013asynchronous} which states that convergence of coupled q-estimate - policy updates can be argued by convergence of continuous-time decoupled dynamical systems.
-The convergence of (fast) q-estimate updates, \(\{\localQTilde_i^{t}\}_{t=0}^{\infty}\), is based on Lemma \ref{lemma:d_fast}.
-Meanwhile, convergence of (slow) policy updates is based on Lemma \ref{lemma:d_potential}-\ref{lemma: Policy_slow_continuous}.
+{To prove Theorem \ref{theorem:independent}, we apply the two-timescale asynchronous stochastic approximation theory \cite{perkins2013asynchronous}, where we first ensure the convergence of the (``fast'') q-estimate updates, \(\{\localQTilde_i^{t}\}_{t=0}^{\infty}\), in Lemma \ref{lemma:d_fast}.
+Next, in Lemma \ref{lemma:d_potential}-\ref{lemma: Policy_slow_continuous}, we study {{}the convergent set} of the (``slow'') policy updates given the convergent values of q-estimates.}